collective/uwosh.pfg.d2c/README.rst

 do; however, d2c now provides a nice widget to make this sort of action automatic (automatically create missing workflow policy).

+The new widget will be automatically rendered when CMFPlecafulWorfklow is installed in your site.

 Compatibility
 -------------